-1. Letter of Intent Deadline: 10/15/21, 11:59 pm

-Letters of Intent (LOI) (2 pages max) require the following:

-- A brief abstract, including specific aims. - A clear statement of how the project will overcome translational barriers that impede advancement of research translation, and a statement of what makes the project generalizable to other populations or disease mechanisms. - A list of study team members for the proposed project.
+- 1. Letter of Intent Deadline: 10/14/22, 11:59 pm - Letters of Intent (LOI) (2 pages max) require the following: - A brief abstract, including specific aims. - A clear statement of how the project will overcome translational barriers that impede advancement of research translation, and a statement of what makes the project generalizable to other populations or disease mechanisms.
+Study methods and feasibility of projects should also be included. - A list of study team members for the proposed project.
 All team members should have agreed.

-The LOI should be submitted through the ePilot electronic submission system, by the deadline noted above.
+The LOI should be submitted through the ePilot electronic submission system by the deadline noted above.